huridocs/uwazi-documentation/admin-docs/creating-entity-pages.md

 The `<EntityData>` component takes one of two properties:

-- `value`: a string representing the property name of the value be displayed
+- `valueOf`: a string representing the name of the property of the value be rendered
-- `propertyName`: a string representing the property name of the label to be displayed
+- `labelOf`: a string representing the name of the property of the label to be rendered

 Take the following enttiy structure as example: